 Notes: See ESRB recommendation of 18 June 2014 on guidance for setting countercyclical buffer rates (ESRB/2014/1).
 ECB calculations and National calculations may differ.
-Q1 2016 Credit-to-GDP gap data not available for IE at cut-off date.

-The credit gap and debt ratios of Belgian NFCs increased strongly in 2016Q1.
+The credit gap and debt ratios of Belgian NFCs increased strongly starting 2016Q1.
 This increase can be attributed to financial activities (debt issuance) of a large Belgian non-financial corporation in the context of a takeover of a large foreign company.